Does GOAT Sell Fake Sneakers?

 Today, we’ll be going through details about GOAT and answering the questions regarding whether GOAT sells fake sneakers.

-We’ve also covered whether StockX and Flight Club sells fake sneakers as well.
+We’ve also covered whether StockX and Flight Club sells fake shoes as well.

 The acronym GOAT stands for “greatest of all time,” a phrase used in athletics to describe exceptional or legendary performers.

 GOAT not only serves as a marketplace for buyers and sellers, but it also validates the authenticity of shoes (in order to combat the numerous fakes and counterfeits in the sneaker resale market) and provides cleaning and refurbishment services for worn sneakers sold on the site.